carmelopaz0708/CPlusPlus_Notes/README.md

 # CPlusPlus_Notes
-A repository of where I keep my C++ notes.
-The code listed here are for reference purposes only.
+A repository I made specifically to keep my C++ Notes.
+Programs listed here are named by topic.
+Sometimes, each program will have several versions listed (e.g. pointer.cpp).
+This is to differentiate various subtopics of its parent program.
+To check out a specific topic, search the same name among the codes above.
+This is an ongoing solo project that has no set deadline.
+The codes listed here are purely for reference purposes only.